zingky/Kull-Vietsub/README.md

-# 🎬 AEGISUB LOADER by Gemini x Kull
+# 🎬 YOUTUBE AEGISUB LOADER by Gemini x Kull

 **YouTube Subtitle Engine** is a simple Chrome Extension designed to render basic Aegisub subtitles directly on YouTube.
 It provides a lightweight solution for viewing `.ass` files with essential styling and simple karaoke effects.